frappe/books/.github/CONTRIBUTING.md

   [frappe/books_docs](https://github.com/frappe/books_docs) repository.
   _Add a link to the documentation PR in your feature PR._
 - **Tests**: If your features alters business logic then tests should be added.

+### PR Description

+All pull requests should have a meaningful and detailed description.
+The following things should be in mentioned in the description:

+- **What the change is** should be described in sufficient detail, _not_ a single line such as _"This PR adds `[some_feature]`"_.
+- **Screenshots** should be added if the change affects the UI.

 ## Writing Tests